SuperJedi224/Microscript-II/README.md

 x                                Halt execution of current code block. h                                Halt execution of program.
 ;                                If x is a positive integer, set x to true if it is prime or false otherwise; else, throw an exception.
+-⁵                               Dependent on type of x and an object o popped off the selected stack.
+                                   -If both are INTs, find x-o as an INT and store it in x.
+                                   -If one is a FLOAT and the other is an INT, or both are floats, find x-o as a FLOAT and store it in x.
+                                   -If both are STRINGs, remove all instances of o from x and store the result in x.
+                                   -If both are BOOLEANs, xor them and store the result in x.
+                                   -Otherwiswe, throw an exception.
 ```

 ¹false, null, the empty string, an empty queue, and 0 (as an INT or a FLOAT) all become false.
 Anything else becomes true.